-Involving and engaging our end-users
+Involving and engaging the local people

 Developing a community involvement strategy